-In response to its review of Benicar-related intestinal problems, the FDA issued a Drug Safety Communication saying that it had approved label changes for olmesartan to warn about the drug’s link to sprue-like enteropathy.
-The FDA recommended in the communication that Benicar patients who develop enteropathy symptoms discontinue the drug and begin treatment with a different blood pressure medication.
+In response to its review of Benicar-related intestinal problems, the U.S. Food and Drug Administration (FDA) issued a Drug Safety Communication saying that it had approved label changes for olmesartan to warn about the drug’s link to sprue-like enteropathy.
+The FDA recommended that Benicar patients who develop enteropathy symptoms discontinue the drug and begin treatment with a different blood pressure medication.

 Importantly, the FDA notes that other ARB drugs have not been associated with sprue-like enteropathy.

 In 2015, Daiichi Sankyo agreed to a $39 million settlement with the U.S. federal government and state Medicaid programs related to allegations that the manufacturer paid kickbacks to physicians who agreed to prescribe its drugs, including Benicar, Azor, and Tribenzor.

 The blood pressure drug olmesartan medoxomil is marketed under the following brand names, all made by Daiichi Sankyo:

 In March 2015, a group of federal judges ordered that Benicar lawsuits filed in different states be consolidated into a single multidistrict litigation (MDL, or mass tort) in New Jersey.
 Around 3,200 claims were eventually consolidated in the MDL.